Oral defense of master’s theses

 - Grade-giving and feedback

-The timeframe varies from program to program and is shown in the course description (search on master’s thesis along with relevant program).
+The timeframe varies from program to program and is shown in the course description (search on master’s thesis along with the relevant program).
 On most CBS programs one hour per student is allocated to the entire function (i.e. the list above).

 The examiners have read the thesis in advance and the oral defense is therefore not a repetition of the content of the thesis.
 The oral defense is an opportunity for a discussion of particularly interesting aspects of the thesis.
 Examiners should try to form the defense as a discussion amongst interested parties rather than a question/answer session.
 All aspects within the delimitation of the thesis are subject to discussion and adjacent theory/methods/perspectives can be included, but the oral defense is not an exam in the entire syllabus of the graduate program.